 - A. Amebas pseudopodia moving and feeding.
 The important pathogens belonging to this group are Entamoeba histolytica, Naegleria fowleri and Acanthameba. - B. Flagellates flagella moving, cytostome feeding.
-Trichomonas vaginalis, Giardia lamblia, Trypanosoma species and Leishmania species belong to this group. - C. Cilliates move by beating of cilia synchronously and have a more complex digestive systém (Balatidium coli rare human GIT infection). - D. Sporozoa (apicomplexa) are obligate intracellullar parasites that have a complex life cycle with more than one host and generally have a non motile adult form.
+Trichomonas vaginalis, Giardia lamblia, Trypanosoma species and Leishmania species belong to this group. - C. Cilliates move by beating of cilia synchronously and have a more complex digestive system.
+In fact, they have a cytostome, a cytopharynx and vacuoles where they digest (Balatidium coli rare human GIT infection). - D. Sporozoa (apicomplexa) are obligate intracellullar parasites that have a complex life cycle with more than one host and generally have a non motile adult form.
 Pathogens belonging to this group are: Cryptosporidium, Plasmodium species and Toxoplasma gondii.